Japan: Musashi University Exchange

 U.S. citizens are required to have a valid U.S. passport when traveling outside of the United States.
 If you plan to study or travel abroad in the next year, apply for your passport now.
 Some countries also require a visa to legally enter or reside in the country.

-U.S. citizens will not need a visa or other special document to enter the country for the length of this program.
+U.S. citizens will need a visa to enter the country for the length of this program.
+OGO will advise students on the visa process.
 Please also note that visa requirements may vary if you plan to stay in the country longer than the program dates or travel to other countries during or after the program.
 Please familiarize yourself with these recommendations and requirements prior to applying to this program.

 Information for Non-U.S. citizens can be found here.